NOTES.md

 *SLIDE: What is a Plot? *aesthetics **

-SLIDE: What is a Plot? geoms
+SLIDE: What is a Plot? geom

-SLIDE: What is a Plot? geoms
+s with the *same data and aesthetics **SLIDE: What is a Plot? geom

 # Generate plot of GDP per capita against life Expectancy